-TAP projects must relate to the surface transportation systems and be eligible under one or more of the four eligible TAP Project Activities outlined in Section B of this guide.
-This call for projects is limited to eligible project sponsors and projects from non-urban areas with populations of 4,999 or less, urban areas with populations of 5,000 to 49,999, and urbanized ares with populations of 50,000 to 200,000 that are outside 2020 U.S. Census Urbanized Area boundaries with populations over 200,000.
-Large urbanized area boundaries are also known as Transportation Management Areas (TMA).
-TMA receive a separate allocation of TAP funding that is administered by the Metropolitan Planning Organization (MPO).
+TAP projects must relate to the surface transportation systems and be eligible under one or more of the four eligible TAP project activities outlined in Section B of this guide.
+This supplemental call for projects is limited to eligible project sponsors and projects from areas with populations of less than 5,000, urban areas with populations of 5,000 to 49,999, and urbanized areas with populations of 50,000 to 200,000 that are outside 2020 U.S. Census Urbanized Area boundaries with populations over 200,000.
+Large urbanized area boundaries are also known as Transportation Management Areas (TMAs).
+TMAs received a separate allocation of TAP funding that is administered by the Metropolitan Planning Organization (MPO).